Raising ‘Little Timmy’ on Real Food

 Having been gifted a copy of Conor Brady’s Feeding Dogs, by Jo Bridgman of The Butchers Dog (TBD), I am a raw-food-feeding convert.
 To the point that I would rather my dogs go hungry for a day or two than feed them kibble.
 Urgh!

 So, it was a no-brainer when little Timmy came along.
 Timmy is a black working-line German Shepherd Dog and he’s gorgeous!
 The breeder had been feeding kibble with some raw meat.
 I fed him TBD from the very start; he loved it.
-It didn’t upset his tummy, and his poops were lovely… well, as lovely as poop can be.
+It didn’t upset his tummy and his poops were lovely… well, as lovely as poop can be.

 All my previous puppies were fed kibble with one exception, a Border Collie, Bodee, who was raised on raw food based on Ian Billinghurst’s Give Your Dog a Bone.
 I fed him mainly chicken wings and various raw-meaty bones, plus some pulverised vegetables and supplements including brewers’ yeast, raw honey and kelp powder.
 However, I was sceptical.
 I worried that he wasn’t getting everything he needed or getting it in the correct proportions.
 Now, I don’t need to worry with TBD patties; the work has been done for me by someone (Jo Bridgman) who is a qualified expert in dog nutrition.